 I built my first guitar in 2004, me and my friend and fellow guitar maker Tim Stark (Now head luthier at Manson’s guitar works) started building guitars together on our days off from the shop.
 The first one, it was a good guitar, a tele copy, but I knew I could do better so it was followed up very quickly by another, then another and before I knew it I was hooked.

 I worked with both Andy and Hugh through this time, learning as much as I could.
-I started building custom spec guitars for customers under my own name.
-Gradually developing my skills.
+I started building custom spec guitars for customers under my own name and gradually developing my skills.

-Another interesting chapter I immensely enjoyed, was working with Muse.
-We at Manson’s were lucky enough to be heavily involved with the band from the start of their career, Matt lived literally a stones throw from me in Exeter, Devon.
-We got to know each other through mutual friends, local gigs and me working in the shop.
-The band are cool guys and were great to watch even in the really early days, and we always did what we could to help them out with gear and repairs etc when they needed it.
-This developed into a very close relationship with Hugh building many custom guitars for Matt and us working together on lots of projects.
+Another major chapter I immensely enjoyed, was working with Muse.
+We at Manson’s were lucky enough to be heavily involved with the band from the start of their career, Matt lived literally a stones throw from my house in Exeter, Devon.
+We got to know each other through mutual friends, local gigs and me working in guitars.
+The band are cool guys and were great to watch live even in the really early days.
+We always did what we could to help them out with gear and repairs etc when they needed it.
+This developed into a very close relationship with Hugh building many custom guitars for Matt Bellamy and us working together on lots of projects.

 To watch some of your friends grow to become one of the biggest bands in the world was a really cool journey.
 The creativity that is captured in the guitars was very inspiring.
 From Hugh and I delivering the first Delorean to real world studios during the recording of Origin of Symmetry, right up until the launch of the MB1, I was proud to be part of Hugh and Adrian’s team.

 In 2012 I launched my first set neck single cutaway model now known as the Nautilus.
 It’s a guitar I can truly say I believe in.
 It’s been kicking around in my brain, being refined and refined since about 2004 and I am very proud for it to be the core of Seth Baccus Guitars.
-The customer reactions were so positive I have developed a line of Nautilus models to suit different players needs and budgets.
-The distinct outline can be effortlessly morphed into a wide variety of guitar styles both visually and tonally.
+The customer reactions have been so overwhelmingly positive I have developed a line of Nautilus models to suit different players needs and budgets.
+It was always my goal to design timeless instruments.
+The distinct Nautilus outline can be effortlessly morphed into a wide variety of guitar styles both visually and tonally.
 In my eyes it is balanced, elegant and both appealing to the modern and the classic.
-It was always my goal to design a timeless instrument.
-I believe the Nautilus fits the bill.
+It’s a guitar I would happily put head to head with any other guitar in the world and know it will hold it’s own happily.

 These guitars are a culmination of so many small details, incorporating both beauty and functionality at every stage, and delivering the highest quality build and components throughout.